-- The agency should have prior experience in undertaking impact assessment studies in Education (both for infrastructure and learning outcomes) and skilling as given in this document, as well as in data collection, collation, compilation and analysis for CSR interventions. - The agency should deploy a gender balanced team, having experience and expertise in carrying out assignments of similar nature with the team leader having strong impact assessment experience. - The agency should have expertise in quantitative research methodologies, including sample size determination and statistical analysis as well as qualitative research techniques, including interviews and focus groups. - The agency should have experience in applications and any software used for data collection.
+- The agency should have prior experience in undertaking impact assessment studies in similar thematic projects, as well as in data collection, collation, compilation and analysis for CSR interventions. - The agency should deploy a gender balanced team, having experience and expertise in carrying out assignments of similar nature with the team leader having strong impact assessment experience. - The agency should have expertise in quantitative research methodologies, including sample size determination and statistical analysis as well as qualitative research techniques, including interviews and focus groups. - The agency should have experience in applications and any software used for data collection.